adeonir/boilerplate-nextjs/README.md

 ---

-This is a [Next.js](https://nextjs.org/) boilerplate based on the course [React Avançado](https://reactavancado.com.br), with some flavors like Tailwind, Storybook, Vitest and Testing-Library.
+This is a [Next.js](https://nextjs.org/) boilerplate based on the course [React Avançado](https://reactavancado.com.br), with some flavors like Tailwind, Storybook, Vitest, Cypress and Testing-Library.

 ## What is inside?